 I write this Personal Capital review as a user.
 I’ve used the service for 18 months now and feel like it’s time to share my personal experience.

 Let me kick off this Personal Capital review by saying that the company has received fantastic support and millions in launch funding.
 Bill Harris is the founder of Personal Capital.
 Harris is the former CEO of Intuit and PayPal.
 Bill and company raised $28 million in venture capital for Personal Capital at launch.
 Most employees have a background in finance and many hold the CFP® (Certified Financial Planner) designation.

-Personal Capital is best described as an “aggregator.”
+Personal Capital is best described as an “account aggregator.”
 It exists to help you track and understand your financial accounts.
-After connecting all sources of financial information, including credit cards, bank accounts, investment accounts, and whatever else you may have, the free service will explain your situation and offer basic investment guidance.
+After connecting your various accounts, including your mortgage, credit cards, bank accounts, investment accounts, and whatever else you may have, the free service will explain your situation and offer basic investment guidance.

-It is similar to Mint’s online service, but will much more investment input.
+It is similar to Mint’s online budgeting service, but will much more investment input.
 If you have any investment information, Personal Capital picks up where Mint leaves off.
 It places less emphasis on tracking basic budgeting and spending, while providing substantially better functionality for tracking investments and introducing more advanced financial planning concepts, such as asset allocation, income tax planning, and tax loss harvesting.

 How Personal Capital Works

 After opening a free account, you must link your financial accounts to the online interface.
 This involves authorizing each account that you have from within Personal Capital.
-I found this to be extremely easy and efficient.
+I found this to be extremely easy and efficient on the desktop version of the program.
+You simply click a small plus arrow, specify the type of account, and fill in the online credentials.

-After linking accounts with Personal Capital, they remain linked.
+After linking accounts with Personal Capital, they remain linked until you unlink them or change any of the account information (change password, login info, etc.).
 Each day, your account information is automatically updated.

 The site then aggregates all the information into a bright and colorful series of charts and graphs to help you make sense of your savings and investments, and to help you gauge your position against market performance.